DiogoNeves/DataImporters/README.md

 * the files into an intermediate folder

 The process above is done so that:
-* Each notebook is independent
+* Each source is independent
 * We can easily compile a final dataset with different sources
 * Easier to make the split consistent across runs